Flood safety advice for your property

 • You can sign up to Flood Warnings Direct from EA to receive warnings by phone, text or email.
 SEPA offer a similar warning system by phone

-• Your local authority can tell you what flood prevention schemes are available or are planned in your area.
+• Your Local Authority can tell you what flood prevention schemes are available or are planned in your area.

 Specialist advice is available from the National Flood Forum.